paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

-This example can play a sound from the list.
-This is a great way to make a game sound less tedious.
+This example can play a sound from the list, making a game sound less tedious.
 Just add an instance as a `[SerializeField]` and fill it from the Inspector.

 ![SetExample](SetExample.png)